On this page

 How Long Does it Take to Complete a Cosmetology Program?

 The length of the program will depend on a student’s flexibility and how much time they can devote to school.
 Full-time students with successful completion of their requirements will finish faster than part-time students.
-Students can expect to complete a full-time program at Ogle School in seven months.
+Students can expect to complete a full-time program at Ogle School in 7 months and the part-time program in 13 months.

 Attending full-time is ideal if you’re eager to start your career and can afford to devote yourself to completing your work.
 All students are offered flexible scheduling.

-While the full-time Cosmetology program can take seven months to complete, the part-time Cosmetology program usually takes 13 months to become a licensed technician in your field.
-Ogle School offers three convenient part time schedules for Cosmetology students.
-Prospective part-time Cosmetology students can select a morning, afternoon or evening schedule, while the esthetics program offers part-time evening program option.
+While the full-time Cosmetology program can take seven months to complete, the part-time Cosmetology program usually takes 13 months.
+Ogle School offers three convenient cosmetology school schedule options for students.
+Part-time Cosmetology students can select a morning or evening schedule, while the esthetics program offers a part-time evening option.
 Both programs run Monday through Friday, so your weekends are still all yours.

 Careers in Beauty

-Whether you decide to become a nail technician, hair braiding technician, stylist, or want to run your own salon, you’ll receive quality training at Ogle School.
+Whether you decide to become a nail technician, stylist, or want to run your own salon, you’ll receive quality training at Ogle School.

 Ogle School Campus Locations

-Ogle School has nine campuses in Texas and each campus is approved by the Texas Department of Licensing and Regulation.
+Ogle School has nine campuses in Texas and 1 in Georgia.
+Each campus is approved by the Texas Department of Licensing and Regulation.
 Ogles School’s accredited cosmetology schools are located in the following cities:

 - Arlington